European-XFEL/imageProcessor/doc/source/introduction.rst

 determined from the fitting function (**Input Image Peak x-Pos** and **Input Image Peak x-Pos**).
 The **Fit Error** parameter is an integer flag describing the fit status.
-If it is equal to 1, 2, 3 or 4, the solution was found, otherwise, the solution was not found [2]_.
+If it is equal to 1, 2, 3 or 4, the solution was found, otherwise the solution was not found [2]_.

 ..
 [1] RP Photonics Encyclopedia, https://www.rp-photonics.com/autocorrelators.html